 Frequently Asked Questions (FAQ)

-3. How long do sourdough discard crackers last?
+3. How long do these crackers last?

-4. Can I make sourdough crackers without flour?
+4. Can I make crackers without flour?

-5. Can these crackers be made vegan?
+5. Are these crackers vegan?

 Conclusion